-The County is divided into smaller neighborhoods for market comparison.
-Each property is visited by a field inspector who verifies property data and collects additional information.
-The field review is conducted with the homeowner if they are at home.
-The inspector will not enter into a dwelling unless requested by the property owner (by appointment only).
-The work of field inspectors is reviewed by field supervisors, who often will not need to leave their vehicle to talk to the property owner unless there is a question.
-Data collection is entered into the mass appraisal system and accuracy validated.
-Neighborhood sales, land values, yearly appreciation trends and other data are analyzed throughout the process.
+The County was divided into smaller neighborhoods for market comparison.
+Each property was visited by a field inspector who verified property data and collected additional information.
+The field review was conducted with the homeowner if they were at home at the time.
+The work of field inspectors was reviewed by field supervisors.
+Data collected were entered into the mass appraisal system and accuracy was validated.
+Neighborhood sales, land values, yearly appreciation trends, and other data were analyzed throughout the process.

-Dinwiddie County's 2013 reassessment was conducted by Wampler-Eanes Appraisal Group of Daleville, Va.
-They are also conducting the 2018 reassessment, which is currently underway.
+Dinwiddie County's 2019 reassessment was conducted by Wampler-Eanes Appraisal Group of Daleville, Va.

 The most frequent cause of change in value results from a change in the market.
 When market value changes, so do assessed values.
 A property's value can also change for other reasons, such as additions, garages, remodeling or damage or destruction.